 - Click on "Clear," and confirm the deletion.

-Part 3.
-How to Fix Recently Played Not Updating on Apple Music
+Part 4.
+How to Fix Apple Music Recently Played Not Updating

-Users never expect an error about Apple Music Recently Played, but some errors do exist.
-Sometimes, Apple Music app stops updating the Recently Played track list, you try the following solutions to get it back on track.
+Although users typically don't expect issues with the Recently Played feature, problems can arise.
+Sometimes, the Apple Music app stops updating the Recently Played track list.
+If you're experiencing this, try the following solutions to get it back on track:

 On iPhone: